-Removing a PSU
+Removing a power supply unit

-Before removing the PSU, disconnect the power from the PSU by either the mains switch (where present) or by physically removing the power source in order to ensure your system has warning of imminent power shutdown.
-Make sure that you correctly identify the faulty PSU before beginning the step procedure.
+Before removing the power supply unit (PSU), disconnect the power from the PSU by either the mains switch (where present) or by physically removing the power source in order to ensure your system has warning of imminent power shutdown.
+Make sure that you correctly identify the faulty PSU before beginning the procedure.

 CAUTION: Removing a power supply unit significantly disrupts the enclosure's airflow.
 Do not remove the PSU until you have received the replacement module.
-It is important that all slots are filled when the enclosure is in operation.
+It is important that all slots in the enclosure are filled while it is in operation.

 1. Stop all I/O from hosts to the enclosure.
-See Shutting down a controller module on page 41.